 All of our seeds and plants are harvested responsibly on our 34-acre property.
 Seeds and plants are not collected or brought in from anywhere else.
 We let the animals, birds, water, and wind do the dispersal for us!
 When seed is harvested we take a small amount to ensure that the parent plant can continue to thrive and reproduce.

-All of our seeds and plants are straight species natives.
-Each of them are local, wild-type, open-pollinated plants.
+All of our seeds and plants are local, wild-type, straight species natives.
+Each of them are open-pollinated plants providing the greatest genetic diversity.
 We do not offer cultivars, or "improved" species.

 All of our seeds are propagated outside rather than in a greenhouse.
 This exposes our seedlings to the natural cycles of snow, rain, wind and temperature changes in which they would naturally occur.
 Because we are on Mother Nature's schedule, many of our plants, particularly the perennials, become available in mid to late June.